Sophia Genetics – Dasa

 DASA, São Paulo, Brazil

 SOPHiA for Radiomics is a groundbreaking application that analyzes medical images and combines them with biological and clinical data to predict tumor evolution.
-This powerful radiomic solution supports clinicians in choosing the right therapeutic strategy for a given patient.
-The aim of the pilot was to show that Radiomics for glioblastomas (GB) and Non-Small Cell Lung Cancer (NSCLC) , have the ability to enhance diagnosis, prognosis along with following the progression of the disease and assessing the therapeutic response.
-These applications have shown to be relevant for clinicians and radiologists at DASA.
+The aim of the pilot was to show that radiomics for glioblastomas and non-small cell lung cancer have the ability to enhance diagnosis and prognosis, along with following the progression of the disease and assessing the therapeutic response.
+These applications were shown to be relevant for clinicians and radiologists at DASA.

-- A total of 149 patients’ data across GB and NSCLC patients were analyzed using SOPHiA Radiomics in this project.
+- A total of 149 patients’ data were analyzed using SOPHiA Radiomics in this project.

-- The project compared and cross validated performances of several machine learning algorithms developed in order to stratify glioblastomas as far as their molecular status is concerned and NSCLC as far as their histology is concerned.
+- The project compared and cross validated performances of several machine learning algorithms developed in order to stratify tumors (glioblastomas) by molecular status and histology.

 - DASA also provided valuable feedback to the SOPHiA team, supporting the development of improved features and new developments such as: